Best Treadmills For 2023 In All Categories – Our Expert’s Top Picks

 What about Bowflex, incline trainers and hybrid machines?

 The above information is basically the same for the non-traditional treadmills as well, but the price ranges are a bit different.
 Bowflex has the very popular TreadClimbers, which are like a treadmill combined with an elliptical and a stepper.
-There are two models, costing $1999 and $2999 respectively.
-Yet they aren’t club quality treadmills like Life Fitness, Matrix and Precor provides.
+There are two models, costing $1599 and $1999 respectively.
+Yet they aren’t club quality treadmills like Life Fitness and Precor provides.

 These are good options for those who want quick results, and prefer to walk rather than jog or run.
 They also offer the Max Trainer which is more of an elliptical/stepper if that’s something that appeals to you.

 The incline trainers are also more of a separate category that doesn’t fit the traditional treadmill price mold.
-There are three incline trainers, all from NordicTrack, priced from $2199 to $2999.
+There are two to three incline trainers, depending on model availability, all from NordicTrack, priced from $2999 to $3999.
 These are also not technically commercial-grade, but they are very well built and give you incline up to 40% and decline down to 6%…something you just don’t find anywhere else.
 So you’re paying a bit of a premium for this unique functionality.

 There are other hybrid machines out there as well, and more seem to be cropping up each day.
 So another choice to make now is whether you want a traditional treadmill or a hybrid like the TreadClimber, Max Trainer or something else.